Skins (British TV series): Series 7

 The seventh series, titled Skins Redux, aired on 1 July 2013.
-It saw the return of former Skins stars Hannah Murray as Cassie, Jack O'Connell as Cook and Kaya Scodelario as Effy in three individual stories.
+It saw the return of former Skins stars Hannah Murray as Cassie, Jack O'Connell as Cook, and Kaya Scodelario as Effy in three individual stories.
 Lily Loveless as Naomi and Kathryn Prescott as Emily also starred in guest roles.
 The three stories have their own titles: Skins Fire (Effy), Skins Pure (Cassie) and Skins Rise (Cook).
 The six-part series began filming on 22 October 2012 and concluded at the end of January 2013.

 Skins Fire depicts Effy as a 21-year-old hedge fund receptionist for a London firm.
 She lives with Naomi, who is drifting through life with vague ambitions of being a stand-up comedian.
 Effy is much more serious and driven than in the past, and impresses her bosses enough to win a shot at being a stock trader.
-In her attempts to succeed in her career, she becomes embroiled in an insider trading scandal, as well as romantically involved with her boss Jake (Kayvan Novak).
+In her attempts to succeed in her career, she becomes embroiled in an insider trading scandal, as well as romantically involved with her boss, Jake (Kayvan Novak).
 To spare her lovelorn friend Dom (Craig Roberts) from jail time for his part in the crime, she makes a full confession to the Financial Services Authority of hers and Jake's activities.
-Meanwhile, Naomi reveals she has cancer, and pleads with Effy not to tell Emily, who is in New York on an internship.
+Meanwhile, Naomi reveals that she has cancer, and pleads with Effy not to tell Emily, who is in New York on an internship.
 Dom and Effy support Naomi until it is clear her condition is terminal; Emily returns to London, hurt and betrayed, and comforts Naomi while Effy is prosecuted.

 Skins Pure catches up with Cassie at 23, living a solitary existence in London and waitressing after breaking up with an ex-boyfriend in America.
 The new Cassie no longer does drugs, and has recovered from her eating disorder.
 After discovering someone has been secretly taking artistic photos of her and uploading them to the Internet, she tracks down her stalker, and discovers it to be the cook at her café, Jakob (Olly Alexander).
 After realising Jakob's attention gives her confidence, she allows him to continue photographing her on her terms, in an explicitly non-sexual friendship.
 While trying to support her depressed father and little brother after the death of her mother, her friendship with Jakob slowly comes apart as his jealousy grows irrational, particularly when Cassie models for a professional shoot.
 Ultimately, Cassie chooses to leave behind her friendship with Jakob and another man who had been pursuing her romantically (Daniel Ben Zenou) to focus on raising her little brother while her father recuperates in Italy.